-In the end, Altium Designer came out on top of the other programs and is our favorite PCB layout tool of the five programs compared.
+In the end, Altium Designer came out on top of the other programs and is our favorite PCB layout tool of the six programs compared.

 As previously stated, Altium does all the little things right, despite being marginally less powerful than some of the other programs in certain areas.
 For example, the pad labeling is much more convenient in Altium than in other programs.